-There are some countries, including the USA, where you may not get the option to provide a phone number as outlined above.
+There are some countries, including the USA, where providing a phone number is mandatory.
 You may be prompted to enter one as verification when you set up the account, with no option to skip.

-There are a few ways to get around this.
+There are a few ways to get around providing a phone number that you don’t want on Google’s radar.
 The most effective methods are to provide a temporary/dummy phone number or to use a VPN.
 But depending on where you are, you may not even have to go to those lengths.